 This research will investigate the role of higher education in shaping the views and skills of future conservation leaders.
 A mixed methods approach will be used to map current conservation teaching and investigate how students’ conservation perspectives are influenced by the conservation education that they receive.
 The flow diagram below shows the different stages in this research project:

-First, online surveys will be sent to module coordinators to map the topics and skills being covered in conservation modules across the UK.
+First, online surveys will be sent to module/unit coordinators to map the topics and skills being covered in conservation modules/units across the UK and Australia.
 For further information about this survey, please see our survey web page.

 In the second stage, we will be using a before-after survey design to explore students’ conservation perspectives and investigate whether they change in relation to their conservation teaching.
 The before and after surveys will include the 38 statements from the Future of Conservation Project.
 For more information on this stage of the research, please visit our before-after study webpage.
 Alongside the surveys, focus groups will be conducted to further investigate students’ attitudes towards controversial topics in conservation.